davidmoten/ppk/README.md

 If you do just want to use RSA on short input (<=214 bytes) you can use `PPK.encryptRSA()` and `PPK.decryptRSA()` methods.

-Generate keys
+Generating keys
 -----------------
 You'll need public and private key files.
-They can be generated using `openssl`:
+They can be generated using `openssl`, java, or a maven plugin:

+### Generating keys with OpenSSL

 ```bash
 openssl genrsa -out keypair.pem 2048